akkateam2/AkkaProjectUltimate/README.md

 -python
 You must install python.
 In our project we use the version pythoon=3.5.0

-$ sudo apt install python3.5
+$ sudo apt-get install python3.5

 By default python is installed on linux (ubuntu) verify the version already installed :